Fitting Horn DL Ontologies to ABox and Query Examples: A Tale of Simulation Quantifiers and Finite Models: UCQs and CQs

 \section{UCQs and CQs}

 We start with characterizations of $(\Lmc,\text{UCQ})$-ontology fitting, for $\Lmc \in \{ \EL, \ELbot, \ELI, \ELIbot \}$, which also cover the case of CQs.
 These characterizations are more intricate than in the AQ case.
 In particular, the finite completions used for the AQ characterizations have to be replaced with potentially infinite ones, which we choose to represent as interpretations.
-This change is connected to the fact that the fitting ontologies constructed in the AQ-case do not use existential quantifiers on the right-hand side of CIs while this cannot be achieved for CQs and UCQs.
+The transition to infinite completions is connected to the fact that the fitting ontologies constructed in the AQ-case do not use existential quantifiers on the right-hand side of CIs while this cannot be achieved for CQs and UCQs.
 Example~\ref{ex:firstone} may serve as an illustration.